Investors don’t believe they’ll make money on you.

 Kevin O’Leary, aka “Mr. Wonderful” on ABC’s The Shark Tank, is a Canadian businessman, investor, and TV personality with a net worth of about $400 million.
 His nickname, coined sarcastically by co-star Barbara Corcoran in Season 1, reflects his blunt, often harsh demeanor, which he uses to test entrepreneurs’ resilience.

-O’Leary’s investment strategy on Shark Tank prioritizes low-risk, cash-flowing deals with predictable returns, shaped by his experience selling his educational software company, SoftKey, for $4.2 billion in 1999.
+O’Leary’s investment strategy on The Shark Tank prioritizes low-risk, cash-flowing deals with predictable returns, shaped by his experience selling his educational software company, SoftKey, for $4.2 billion in 1999 to Mattel.

 Here are the key aspects of his investment preferences: